variance_ancova provides a convenient function for estimating a

 Note that all entities that carry the same name as an argument and in the formula will not be mentioned below, as they are obviously linked (n, r, alpha)

-.
-Corresponds to estimating the power from using an lm
+in power_gs.
+Corresponds to estimating the power from using an lm with

 Guenther-Schouten power approximation